 The recommended scenic viewpoint around the 5th stage of Mt.
 Fuji is called Okuniwa, or Tengu's Yard, taken from the legend that speaks of a Tengu (a legendary creature in Japanese folklore) visiting the place because of the magnificent view it offers.

 There's a torii gate here dedicated to that Tengu, and it complements the natural landscape very well in pictures!
-The area here is quite flat, which makes the hiking route leading to Okuniwa easy enough for even beginner mountain climbers.
-Give it a go and be rewarded with the ultimate photo opportunity at the end of your trek!
+The area here is quite flat, making the hiking route leading to Okuniwa easy enough for even beginner mountain climbers.
+Please give it a go and be rewarded with the ultimate photo opportunity at the end of your trek!

 Mt.
 Fuji 5th Stage Okuniwa富士山五合目奥庭